Free sleep meditations for kids: The Swan & The Mermaid (Ages 2½ – 6)

-Relax … while these clinically-proven guided sleep meditation for kids help your sweetie pie relax and go to sleep… thinking happy thoughts… and wake up in a positive mood!
+Relax … while these clinically-proven guided sleep meditations for kids help your sweetie pie relax and go to sleep… thinking happy thoughts… and wake up in a positive mood!
 Take the fuss out of naptime and bedtime.

-Available on: Amazon (CD & MP3 Download) .….. iTunes…..… Google Play
+Follow link below to download for free.
+Also available on: Spotify, Amazon (CD & MP3 Download) .….. iTunes…..… Google Play

 ‘The Swan and the Mermaid’ is truly a Miracle!
 My 20-month son NEVER used to nap unless he was in the car….